 Weekends and evenings are at your disposal to explore the local area and pursue personal hobbies.
 There are many activities to enjoy in the area such as yoga, meditation, temple visits and shopping.
-The original program offers four Add On Tours at the weekend as an additional extra, visiting the Taj Mahal in Agra, the Golden Temple in Amritsar, adventure trip to Manali and trekking in the Himalayan mountains.
-The summer program includes tours in India with one weekend free to spend in Dharamsala.
+Program offers four Add On Tours at the weekend as an additional extra, visiting the Jaipur & Taj Mahal in Agra, the Golden Temple in Amritsar, adventure trip to Manali and trekking in the Himalayan mountains.

 Of course!
 If you are continuing travel in India after your Placement ends iSpiice can assist with onward travel, offering advice for itineraries and travel bookings.

-We have two fabulous cooks that make authentic home style Indian food for breakfast, lunch and dinner every day (all of which are included in your Placement Fees).
-We mainly serve vegetarian food (dhal, lentils, vegetable curries, eggs, rice, and Indian breads) but can cater to any dietary requirements if you give us some warning.
+We have fabulous cook that make authentic home style Indian food for breakfast, lunch and dinner every day (all of which are included in your Placement Fees).
+We mainly serve vegetarian food (lentils, vegetable curries, eggs, rice, and Indian breads) but can cater to any dietary requirements if you give us some warning.
 Our volunteers miss the iSpiice food when they’re back in their home countries.